 One recent tactic employed by defense attorneys is to push for the big rig to be put back in service as soon as possible, which in some cases destroys evidence that could be obtained from an onboard computer or a “black box”.

-While police officers at the scene may indicate that the accident was the fault of the truck driver, the officer’s findings are not binding upon the trucking company or the truck driver and in cases involving very serious injury or wrongful death, you can expect the truck driver and the trucking company to dispute the cause of the crash had their responsibility.
+While police officers at the scene may indicate that the accident was the truck driver’s fault, the officer’s findings are not binding on the trucking company or the truck driver.
+In cases involving very serious injury or wrongful death, you can expect the truck driver and the trucking company to dispute the cause of the crash and their responsibility.

-For this reason, and for others, it is crucial that families retain experienced and successful attorneys who have handled this type of case numerous times over the years.
+It is crucial that families retain experienced, successful attorneys who have handled this type of case as a practice specialty.
+With serious injuries from a truck accident, you need the best truck accident attorney in Houston.
 You do not want an attorney learning how to prosecute a truck accident case on your matter.
+Here are the practice areas we handle.

 Who you hire really does count.
-For a free, no-obligation consultation on a serious injury or wrongful death truck accident, contact the Houston truck wreck law firm for a free consultation regarding your rights and options.
+For a free, no-obligation consultation on a serious injury or wrongful death truck accident, contact the Houston truck wreck law firm to discuss your rights and options.

 Related Resources: